 2. Sel à l’Ancienne

 During the last two years, I have received Sel à l’Ancienne as a gift from Lausanne à Table, and I love it.
-This coarse-grained salt is a Swiss product from the salt mines in Bex, Switzerland.
+This coarse-grained salt originates from the salt mines in Bex, Switzerland.
 It comes in a lovely little glass jar with a wooden lid.
 Any home cook can use salt like this in their kitchen, so I think you really cannot go wrong with this product!

 Where to buy: Mines de Bex